commercetools/ui-kit/CONTRIBUTING.md

     - [ ] `Designer` conducts the UX review on the component.

-11. Review with UIKit leads

-12. Component is merged
+11. Component is merged

     - [ ] `Designer` adds component to UIKit Sketch file.

-13. Migrate component to MC.
+12. Migrate component to MC.
     - [ ] Component is used only where needed for the user story.
+    - [ ] Update component status on the UIKit Kanban board.

 ### When and how to change an existing component in UIKit